joricky91/MovieApp/README.md

 ```
 I used generics that conforms to the Codable protocol, so I could fetch any data from any API I want.

+This project is also built using programmatic UIKit.
+To view that version, [click here](https://github.com/joricky91/Movie-App-UIKit-Programmatically).